- 1 Introduction

 vi.
 The right of researchers to unrestricted publication of their research should be respected.

-These obligations are the responsibility of the involved researchers, but research institutions also have a duty to support the researchers’ compliance with this obligation, see more in the Danish Code of Conduct for Research Integrity, page 11.
+These obligations are the responsibility of the researchers involved, but research institutions also have a duty to support the researchers’ compliance with this obligation; see more in the Danish Code of Conduct for Research Integrity, page 11.

 Please refer to the articles on: